Nagaizumi-Nameri Station: Lines

-Nagaizumi-Nameri Station is served by the JR Tōkai Gotemba Line, and is located 53.5 kilometers from the official starting point of the line at Kōzu.
+Nagaizumi-Nameri Station is served by the JR Central Gotemba Line, and is located 53.5 kilometers from the official starting point of the line at Kōzu.

 Station layout

 The station has a single side platform serving traffic in both directions.
 As part of the Shizuoka Cancer Center medical complex, the station has a Barrier-free design, with slopes for wheelchair access, elevators and moving walkways.
 It has automated ticket machines and TOICA automated turnstiles, but is an unstaffed station.

 History

 Nagaizumi-Nameri Station opened as an infill station on 7 September 2002 as part of the Shizuoka Cancer Center.

 Station numbering was introduced to the Gotemba Line in March 2018; Nagaizumi-Nameri Station was assigned station number CB15.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 942 passengers daily (boarding passengers only).